 Julian Savulescu, the controversial Oxford University bioethicist, believes that society should do more than merely allow such screening.
 He claims parents have a moral obligation to select embryos that are "most likely to have the best life, based on the available genetic information."
 Termed procreative beneficence, he states that the argument against his position, primarily that he is advocating a world with little diversity, is false.

-To the contrary, Savulescu disputes the idea that everyone would select the same option, asserting that there are a number of equally good genomes that exist and would be selected by different couples with different goals.
+On the contrary, Savulescu disputes the idea that everyone would select the same option, asserting that there are a number of equally good genomes that exist and would be selected by different couples with different goals.
 For example, it is often believed that being tall would always be selected over being short since the former is preferable.
-Yet Savulescu argues that a tall brilliant rower is not better than a short brilliant gymnast such that the value of characteristics cannot be assumed apart from an environment.
+Yet Savulescu argues that a tall, brilliant rower is not better than a short, brilliant gymnast such that the value of characteristics cannot be assumed apart from an environment.
 So height is advantageous for some purposes and disadvantageous for others.
-He states it is impossible to determine if it is better, for example, to be brilliant, creative and bipolar compared to being of average intelligence and creativity, but free of mental illness (Savulescu, 2015).
+He states it is impossible to determine if it is better, for example, to be brilliant, creative, and bipolar compared to being of average intelligence and creativity, but free of mental illness (Savulescu, 2015).

-Recent technological advances now permit us to scan every chromosome in a single embryonic cell, to test for genes involved in hundreds of disorders many of which are clearly life-threatening.
-And soon DNA microchips capable of analyzing more than a thousand traits at once, those linked not just to a child's health but to enhancements – genes that influence height, intelligence, hair, skin and eye colour and athletic ability.
+Recent technological advances now permit us to scan every chromosome in a single embryonic cell to test for genes involved in hundreds of disorders, many of which are clearly life-threatening.
+And soon, DNA microchips capable of analyzing more than a thousand traits at once, those linked not just to a child's health but to enhancements—genes that influence height, intelligence, hair, skin and eye color, and athletic ability.

 Bortolotti, L. (2009).
 Do We Have an Obligation to Make Smarter Babies?.